Upload Data Files Using the Solution

 Transactional profile is a hybrid of temporal and transactional log types.
 The data excludes any unchanged records and includes each changed record in its entirety.
 The data is wide, where each row is included if one or more attributes have changed.
 The time associated with the change is included in the record.

 Transactional data, both log and profile types, are less verbose than temporal data and require more data business rules to create system events.
-To determine what type of data you’re loading, see Data file types.
+To determine what type of data you’re loading, see Add a Mapping.

 To add a business rule: